edorejel/edorejel/README.md

 - - - Object Oriented Programming - coming soon!
 - 📹 My Computer Science Lecture Videos - coming soon!
 - :pencil: Sample Welcome Letter
 - - This letter serves as a Welcome Letter to my future college students.
+It will be catered to the academic institution.
+Most times, I will send it to students apart from the syllabus.
 - - - [Sample Welcome Letter](https://github.com/edorejel/teaching_docs/blob/main/dwls_2.pdf)
 - :pencil: Dear Struggling Student Letter
 - - This is a sample letter of what I will email college students that do not attend the first week of classes.